-Local laws & policies
+Local laws and policies

 Local Laws govern most of the roles and responsibilities of Cairns Regional Council.
 Activities covered include parking, swimming pools, advertising signage, animal control, outdoor dining, overgrown allotments, pests and weeds, and nuisances such as noise and dust.